What is the difference between Consistency and Edge?

 Aapryl’s forward looking analytics predict the managers that will be top performers over the next 3 years, so this is a reasonable time frame to think about decisions.
 That said, Aapryl helps to streamline the manager selection process and monthly/quarterly analysis.
 It allows users to have more in-depth conversations with their managers to understand their performance and make better decisions.

-How many funds are in each Aapryl Peer Group?
+How many funds are on the Aapryl platform?

 What is Aapryl Score?

 The Aapryl Score is our proprietary measure of a manager’s skill, measured by the likelihood they finish in the top quartile of an Aapryl peer group over the next 36 months.
 A score of 5, would be the lowest likelihood of a product being in the top quartile, and a score of 1 would be the highest likelihood based on Aapryl’s proprietary methodologies.

 Does the Economic Cycle Chart help users make timing decisions on managers?